 3.5.
-Digital Signature with RSASSA-PSS and SHA-256 or SHA-512
+Digital Signature with RSASSA-PSS

 This section defines the use of the RSASSA-PSS digital signature algorithm as defined in Section 8.1 of RFC 3447 [RFC3447] with the MGF1 mask generation function, always using the same hash function for both the RSASSA-PSS hash function and the MGF1 hash function.
-Use of both SHA-256 and SHA-512 as these hash functions is defined.
+Use of SHA-256, SHA-384, and SHA-512 as these hash functions is defined.
+The size of the salt value is the same size as the hash function output.
 All other algorithm parameters use the defaults specified in Section A.2.3 of RFC 3447.
-The alg (algorithm)

-header parameter values PS256 and PS512 is used in the JWS Header to indicate that the Encoded JWS Signature contains a base64url encoded RSASSA-PSS digital signature using the respective hash function in both roles.
+The alg (algorithm) header parameter values PS256, PS384, and PS512 are used in the JWS Header to indicate that the Encoded JWS Signature contains a base64url encoded RSASSA-PSS digital signature using the respective hash function in both roles.